Genesys Predictive Routing for Customer Service (BO06) for Genesys Engage on premises

 - The continual reprioritization of the interaction also occurs, as do any treatments and the standard queued customer experience.

 - The system delivers the interaction, handling any ring on no answer and exception situations as defined in the underlying use case.

 - The customer and the agent connect.

 - The interaction ends when the customer or agent disconnects the call.

 - The agent desktop or a server-side process captures the interaction outcome.
 Genesys APIs invoke, either automatically or after an agent action, to map the outcome to a Genesys interaction attribute, which can be custom attached data or a disposition code.

 - Genesys Info Mart captures this attribute in the Info Mart interaction record.

 - Optionally, the customer receives a survey.

-- If the customer completes (optionally) the survey, it collects and stores the outcome through a 3rd-party application.
+- If the customer completes the survey, the system collects and stores the outcome through a 3rd-party application.